 Who has access to data?

-The Council also shares your data with third parties that process data on its behalf in connection with payroll and the provision of HR services, pensions and occupational health services, CCTV and in business continuity/emergency planning situations.
+The Council also shares your data with third parties that process data on its behalf in connection with payroll and the provision of HR services, pensions, occupational health services, CCTV and in business continuity/emergency planning situations.

 The organisation shares your data with third parties in order to [obtain pre-employment references from other employers, obtain employment background checks from third-party providers and obtain necessary criminal records checks from the Disclosure and Barring Service.
 The organisation may also share your data with third parties in the context of a sale of some or all of its business.
 In those circumstances the data will be subject to confidentiality arrangements.]